8ROJO is an award-winning Canadian visual performance ensemble.

 The ensemble, based in Calgary, Alberta, devises integrative presentations of images in motion, which themes strive to cultivate meaningful dialogue between audience and performer through visuals.

-8ROJO focuses on creating living tableaus of fantasy and symbolism that are challenging, relevant and profound for both artists and audiences alike.
+8ROJO focuses on creating dream-like tableaus of fantasy and symbolism that are challenging, relevant and profound for both artists and audiences alike.

-The collective was formed in 2005, with the purpose of presenting performances which combine artistic disciplines such as visual arts, performance art and contemporary movement.
+The collective was formed in 2005, with the purpose of presenting performances which combine artistic disciplines such as visual arts, immersive/experiential performance and contemporary movement.

 8ROJO explores multicultural techniques and expressions to further develop the connection between the aforementioned art forms.

 8ROJO is currently comprised of seven professional Canadian artists: Kristin Eveleigh, Marcy Rogers, Norma Lewis, Elan Pratt, Patrick Quinn, Michael Rogers and Javier Vilalta.
-8ROJO members are involved in art forms such as aerial dance, spoken poetry, theatre, visual arts and contemporary dance.
+8ROJO members are involved in art forms such as physical theatre, mask, clown, visual arts and contemporary dance.